Thulium-Drake/ansible-role-subscription_manager/README.md

 # Ansible toolkit for Red Hat Subscription Manager
 This role will configure a CentOS/RHEL system for management via Foreman/Satellite.

+Alternatively, you can use this role to subscribe systems to the Red Hat CDN.

 # Prerequirements
 This role requires the use of a pre-configured Foreman/Satellite server.
 For a role to configure a Foreman server for you, check [here](https://github.com/thulium-drake/ansible-role-foreman)